Philip III of Spain: Hispaniola

 First page of the royal decree issued by Philip, ordering Antonio de Osorio to carry out the devastations.
 The seven-page decree is registered in the General Archive of the Indies in Seville, Andalusia, Spain.

 Phillip III's decision to depopulate the western part of the island of Hispaniola, or Santo Domingo, to eliminate the smuggling that took place in those areas, was considered controversial albeit little-known.

 This action, known in Dominican history as the Devastations of Osorio, proved catastrophic for Hispaniola.
 The island went from being a valuable resource for Spain in the Caribbean to the most impoverished territory of the Spanish empire.

 Furthermore, the depopulated territories in the west of the island were eventually occupied by the French (who were enemies of Spain at that time).

 Spanish Golden Age

 Between the end of Philip II's reign and during that of Philip III's, the Spanish Golden Age happened mostly in two cities: Seville and Madrid.
-Seville was the home of Diego Velázquez, and Madrid was the site of the Plaza Mayor, where a statue of Philip III was built.
+Seville was the home of Diego Velázquez, who started painting during Philip II's reign, and Madrid was the site of the Plaza Mayor, where a statue of Philip III was built.

 In 1599, Mateo Alemán published the picaresque novel Guzmán de Alfarache to critical acclaim.
 In 1605, Miguel de Cervantes published the first part of Don Quixote, which he developed while he was incarcerated, and in 1615 he published the second part.
-Cervantes also shared a neighborhood with Lope de Vega, who wrote around 1,000 plays, more than 400 of which survive today.
-Also during this era, Luis de Góngora and Francisco de Quevedo wrote during this time, and Velázquez painted his first paintings.
+Cervantes also shared a neighborhood with poet Lope de Vega, who wrote around 1,000 plays, more than 400 of which survive today.
+Other writers who were active during this period include Luis de Góngora, Francisco de Quevedo, Francisco de Rioja, Bartolomé Leonardo de Argensola, Lupercio Leonardo de Argensola, Bernardino de Rebolledo, Rodrigo Caro, and Andrés Rey de Artieda.